 I have taught extensively at the undergraduate and graduate levels on topics relating to international relations, comparative politics, public policy, global health, and research methods.
+I currently serve on Bentley University’s Learning and Teaching Council.
 Prior to pursuing my doctorate, I managed instructional development for online and hybrid courses in my areas of expertise at Harvard University, including the first ever Massive Open Online Course and Small Private Online Course produced for the Harvard Kennedy School of Government.
 A full list of courses I designed and taught in this capacity, alongside a full list of conventional classroom courses, is available on my C.V.
 A selection is included below.